SherbyRobotics/racecar/README.md

 ![](https://github.com/SherbyRobotics/racecar/blob/master/images/Racecar_rqt_graph_teleop.png "teleop" )
 In the graph, you can see a representation of the communication between the nodes and the topics on the base launch file `teleop.launch`.

-The RaceCar has many modes of operation that allow you to test different properties of the car, but they are a little bit tricky to pull off.
-To select a mode for the RaceCar, you must **simultaneously** perform an **input combination** on the controller while **giving propulsion or changing direction** of the electric car (with the exception of a mode which repositions the autonomous car).
-After releasing the input, the car will return to its original state.
+The RaceCar has many modes that allow you to test different operating mode.
+The ROS controller node has multiple high-level mode that are selected by joystick inputs.
+For instance, open-loop, closed-loop in velocity, closed-loop in position for both the propulsion and the steering.
 See [Controller modes](#controller-modes)  table for more details.
+The Arduino has also multiple internal low-level modes that are selected by the ROS controller node.
+Empty mode templates are available in the source code for you to test custom control modes.

 ## Launch
 1. Connect the Arduino mega 2560 of the RaceCar to the computer.
-2. Flash the Arduino mega 2560 with the firmware file `slash_prop.ino` (see [arduino firmware](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/slash_prop)).
+2. Flash the Arduino mega 2560 with the firmware file `racecar_propulsion_firmware.ino` (see [arduino firmware](https://github.com/SherbyRobotics/racecar/tree/master/racecar_arduino/racecar_propulsion_firmware)).
 3. Reconnect the Arduino mega 2560 to the USB-hub of the RaceCar.
 4. Connect the Raspberry Pi 3 to the the battery.
 5. Connect the Raspberry Pi 3 to a monitor with a HDMI cable.